-Psychological integration workshops, art-therapy, cultural events and other rehabilitation programs for 40 Ukraine's refugee families.
-The project is aimed to help 152 internally displaced people, basically children and women, from Eastern Ukraine to adapt to normal life after experienced horror of war.
+Psychological integration workshops, art-therapy, humanitarian aid and other rehabilitation and practical help for more than 100 Ukraine's refugee families.
+The project is aimed to help more than 400 internally displaced people, basically children and women, from different parts of Ukraine who have been facing the horror of war.

 This project has provided additional documentation in a PDF file (projdoc.pdf).